Stephen Pearl Andrews: Life

-By the end of the 1840s, he began to focus his energies on utopian communities.
+By the end of the 1840s, Andrews began to focus his energies on utopian communities.
 Fellow individualist anarchist Josiah Warren was responsible for Andrew's conversion to radical individualism and in 1851 they established Modern Times in Brentwood, New York.
 He was elected an Associate Fellow of the American Academy of Arts and Sciences in 1846.
-In 1857, Andrews established Unity Home in New York City.
-By the 1860s, he was propounding an ideal society called pantarchy which is a society with a voluntary government strongly connected with a New Catholic Church and from this he moved on to a philosophy he called universology which stressed the unity of all knowledge and activities.
-He was also among the first Americans to discover Karl Marx and the first to publish his Communist Manifesto in the United States.
+In 1857, Andrews established the Unitary Homes on East 14 St. and Stuyvesant St. in New York City.

+Andrews was a supporter of the woman suffrage movement.